consortium-chat/constitution/Constitution.md

 * If a time of day is mentioned, it is assumed to be in Pacific Time as used by the state of Washington
 * If a motion depends on when a message was "posted" or "sent" or similar, it is assumed to be the timestamp assigned to the message by discord, obtainable by extracting it from the snowflake ID.
-* A motion that is phrased as changing the state of the universe is assumed to mean the CONsortium shall take action to make that change happen.
+* A motion that is phrased as changing some state of the universe is assumed to mean the CONsortium shall take action to make that change happen.
+* A supermotion that does things not allowed by the constitution implicitly ammends the constitution to allow it to do those things, in the minimal amount posible.

 ### Override votes

-A unanimous vote of Shelvacu, Ben, and Colin can do anything a super motion can do, and does so as soon as all three votes are made in favor.
+A unanimous vote of Shelvacu, Ben, and Colin can do anything a super motion can do, and does so immediately as soon as all three votes are made in favor.

 ### Supreme Leaders